Filing a Claim for Refund (Publication 117)

 California Department of Tax and Fee Administration

-Send your special tax and fee claim for refund and supporting documents to the address below excluding claims for Diesel Fuel Tax Fee, eWaste Fee, Lead-Acid Battery Fee, Motor Vehicle Fuel Tax, or Tax on Insurers.
-See the Program Specific Guidelines section for an explanation of the exceptions.
+Send your special tax and fee paper claim for refund and supporting documents to the address below, excluding claims for Diesel Fuel Tax, eWaste Fee, Lead-Acid Battery Fee, Motor Vehicle Fuel Tax, Tax on Insurers, or Water Rights Fee.
+For more information on the exceptions, see Program Specific Guidelines.

 Appeals and Data Analysis Branch, MIC:33